 Car tracking systems (or GPS trackers) do more than locate missing or stolen vehicles.
 With a car tracking system, also referred to as a fleet management tracking system, you can view exact vehicle locations at any time, view detailed route history information, and improve productivity.

 With so much access to real-time data on vehicles and, consequently, those who are driving them, business owners must familiarise themselves with legal guidelines and best practices.
-Car tracking systems are great assets for businesses when used right, and in line with the law.

 Vehicle Tracking Employee Laws UK

 Fleet management is much more efficient with a car tracking system.
 In the UK there are several laws already in place which mean that the best practices outlined above are crucial to ensure what you do stays within the law.